Description

 History

-The first lines were developed in the 90' by some slovenian and italian climbers that, using 90' ethics, chipped some holds; luckily most boulders were spared by the drill and most lines and projects have been leftin their natural state.
+The first lines were developed in the 90' by some slovenian and italian climbers that, using 90' ethics, chipped some holds; luckily most boulders were spared by the drill and most lines and projects have been left in their natural state.

 The boulders were more or less abbandoned by climbers at the start of the new millennium but seeing that this discipline is getting more and more popular the area seemed due for a revamp.
 Thus this is an effeort to re-develope and document properly (unlike the vague and outdated existing topos) the climbs so that people might enjoy this amazing place again.

 Some of the climbs here will have been climbed by someone else in the past, i'm sure, but they will all be newly named because of the very hard to understand, vague and low resolution topos that I found don't allow for other ways foreward.
-If you recognize a line as not new, you can write to @boulder_friuli and i'll change the name and first ascentionist.
+If you recognize a line as not new, you can write to @boulder_friuli and i'll change the name and credit the first ascentionist.